 Do you wear a FitBit or a fancy watch?
 What about a lower-tech pedometer?
 Step counters are popular because they give us feedback on how many steps we have taken in a day.
 Even if the common goal of 10,000 steps is based on a Japanese device manufacturer’s marketing campaign, striving to be active is a good idea.
-New research suggests it can not only lengthen your life, but also reduce your chance of dementia (JAMA Neurology, Sept.
+Research suggests it can not only lengthen your life, but also reduce your chance of dementia (JAMA Neurology, Sept.
 6, 2022).
+This fits in with data demonstrating that adopting a more active lifestyle can benefit your brain as well as your heart.

 What Is the “Optimal Dose” of Steps per Day?

-A new study in JAMA Neurology tracked more than 78,000 people between 40 and 79 years of age for close to 7 years.
+A few years ago, a study published in JAMA Neurology tracked more than 78,000 people between 40 and 79 years of age for close to 7 years.
 These participants in the UK Biobank wore accelerometers, similar to a FitBit, to measure steps and speed.

 The optimal dose of steps was 9,826 per day.
 When people achieved that level of activity, they cut their risk of developing dementia in half.
 Even people who took only about 3800 steps daily got some protection from dementia.